ForRepoForks/OMS-Refactor/docs/REFACTOR_REVIEW.md

   - Response DTOs avoid leaking domain details, supporting API versioning and clarity.
 - **Issues/Technical Debt:**
   - No business logic in DTOs—only data and validation, as intended.
-  - Some internal controller DTOs (for reports/invoices) could be unified with these shared DTOs for consistency.
   - Ensure all DTOs are covered by serialization and contract tests.
 - **Cross-Reference:**
   - DTO design aligns with best practices and REFACTOR_TODO.md guidance for strong API contracts.